 14. Add the columns one at a time, and remove the papers, if desired, once they are completely surrounded.
 Doing so as you go makes the quilt a bit lighter to handle for sewing subsequent rows, but you can wait until the quilt is completed before removing papers if desired.

 15. Stitch large edge triangles into the corners between the hexagons on the sides.
 Stitch small edge triangles to the top left and top right of the quilt.

-12. Layer the backing (wrong side up), batting, and quilt top (right side up).
+18. Layer the backing (wrong side up), batting, and quilt top (right side up).
 Baste the layers together.
 Quilt as desired.
 The featured quilt was machine quilted with random horizontal and diagonal lines.